cx051/Rofi-Beats/README.md

 - ⌨️ **Fully keyboard-driven** – no mouse needed
 - 🔒 **Compiled binary** for easy distribution
 - 🎧 Uses **mpv** with **mpv-mpris** support
 - 🌙 Perfect for late-night coding or study sessions

+🎵 Lightweight Lo-fi Music Player

+- Minimal memory footprint: Uses only 70-100MB compared to Spotify's 600-700MB
+- Perfect for low-end systems: Optimized for machines with 4GB RAM or less
+- No lag, pure focus: Smooth performance without the bloat of streaming services

 ---